Finding Calm in Chaos: Let Chill-Step Heal your Soul (Cheer Up!)

 https://www.instagram.com/paulaiden

-[Drum ‘N Bass] Feint – Words (Monstercat)
+[Liquid Drum ‘N Bass] Feint – Words (Monstercat)

-Words – Feint | Drum ‘n Bass
+Words – Feint | Liquid Drum ‘n Bass

-I’m a big fan of drum and bass, so I was already vibing when Youtube Music shuffled to the dancefloor tinged “Words” by Monstercat regular Feint.
-The 2016 release opens with powerful drums, ambient synths, and vocal blessings from Laura Brehm.
-The drop and flow are closer to dance BPM than traditional drum and bass, providing the perfect amount of head nodding rhythm.
+I’m a big fan of drum and bass (d&b), so I was already vibing when Youtube Music shuffled to the high energy laden cut “Words” by Monstercat regular Feint.
+This 2016 release opens with powerful drums, oriental-like ambient synths and violins with vocal blessings from songstress Laura Brehm.

 Be sure to check out more from its compilation album Monstercat 029 – Havoc featuring appearances by Marshmello, Pegboard Nerds, DROELOE, Jauz, San Holo and several Monstercat label acts.